Sindhuu-B/my-portfolio/README.md

 Portfolio

 Hi,
-This is my personal portfolio website built with React and Tailwind CSS to showcase my projects, skills, and experience.
+This is my personal portfolio website built with React to showcase my projects, skills, and experience.